MahnaKaran/challenge-data-analysis/README.md

 # challenge-data-analysis
 ![Analysis](https://www.clearrisk.com/hs-fs/hubfs/data%20analytics%20challenges.jpg?width=765&name=data%20analytics%20challenges.jpg)
 ## About
 Second project of BeCode formation.
-The goal is to analysis data from different properties.
+The goal is to analyse data from different properties.

 ## Why
 A little exercise to consolidate our knowledges